 Can You Sue Someone for a Hit-and-Run in Birmingham?

-There is no law that says you can’t sue someone for a hit-and-run in Birmingham.
+You can sue someone for a hit-and-run accident in Birmingham.
 But to do so, you’ll need to know who hit you.
 When a driver flees the scene of an accident they caused, knowing who to sue can become problematic.
 Identifying the hit-and-run driver can be challenging.
-It’ll require:
+It may require:

 - Interviewing witnesses